Generic Name: Naloxone hydrochloride

 Dosage Form: injection, solution

-Naloxone hydrochloride injection is a sterile, nonpyrogenic solution of Naloxone hydrochloride in water for injection.
+Naloxone Hydrochloride Injection, USP is a sterile, nonpyrogenic solution of Naloxone hydrochloride in water for injection.
 Each milliliter (mL) contains 0.4 mg Naloxone hydrochloride and sodium chloride to adjust tonicity in water for injection.
-May contain hydrochloric acid for pH adjustment; pH 4 (3 to 6.5).
+May contain hydrochloric acid for pH adjustment; pH 4.0 (3.0 to 6.5).

 The single-dose solution contains no bacteriostat, antimicrobial agent or added buffer (except for pH adjustment) and is intended for use only as a single-dose injection.
 When smaller doses are required, the unused portion should be discarded.

 The multiple-dose solution contains, in addition, 1.8 mg/mL methylparaben and 0.2 mg/mL propylparaben added as preservatives.

 Naloxone Hydrochloride Injection, USP may be administered intravenously, intramuscularly, or subcutaneously.